Songkhla-Art-Residency in Thailand

 WHAT WE OFFER

 We are offering four positions as artist-in-residence between November 2018 and January 2019.
 The residencies are from 4 weeks to 8 weeks in length.
-We provide each artist a free, private room with air-conditioning, a free studio / working space, a free exhibition space, a food stipend of 360 Baht per day, and 5000 Baht for incidentals.
+We provide each artist a free, private room with air-conditioning, a free studio / working space, a free exhibition space, a food stipend of 360 Baht per day, and a one-time stipend of 5000 Baht, which can be used towards travel, incidentals or art materials.

 We also provide each artist an English-speaking support team, to help those who want Thai language support.
 Access to the following can be made available on an “as needed” basis: basic office materials, office printer, scanner, a bicycle, etc..

-The residency does not cover travel costs or medical insurance.
+The residency does not cover medical insurance.
 We cannot sponsor a visa, and all artists are volunteers (thus tourism visa).
 The artist is responsible themselves for any other costs or expenses that may be incurred during the duration of the residency including art supplies, health insurance, etc.

 You must also share this link on social media: www.oxlaey.com/2018/03/songkhla-art-residency.
 We’ll confirm via email after receiving your application.